Our Leadership Team

 EMAIL Kristin Kendrew

 Kristin Kendrew, B.Sc., P.Ag. – Environmental Scientist and Project Manager

-Kristin is the Lead for EDI’s Grande Prairie office and a Senior Environmental Planner.
+Kristin is an Environmental Scientist in our Grande Prairie office with close to 10 years of environmental experience.
 She is a graduate of both Lakeland College and the University of Alberta, specializing in Restoration Ecology and Land Reclamation.
 She is a professional agrologist with extensive experience working in Alberta’s oil and gas sector.
 Areas of professional focus include reclamation, construction supervision, and project planning and management.
 Kristin is involved in project management, reporting and field work ranging from soil sampling to aquatic assessments.